 Of these, 14 percent of Georgia adults actually have the disease, whether they know it or not, according to the American Diabetes Association.
 Another 36 percent have blood sugar levels that are higher than normal – and in the range to be considered “pre-diabetes.”
 See if you might be one of them >

 It’s a huge medical and economic problem in our state.
 Treating diabetes starts with keeping a close watch on blood sugar levels, measuring it several times a year – or for those on insulin, several times a day.

 A startup out of Emory, backed by GRA, is lessening that burden for Georgians.
 It’s Diasyst, and in February 2021, it became the latest company to join the portfolio of GRA Venture Fund.

 The quick pitch

-Diasyst makes it easier for doctors and their staff to track and manage patients with diabetes.
-Patients use an app to enter in their blood sugar levels; the data is automatically sent to their healthcare team.
+Diasyst makes it easier for healthcare providers to track and manage patients with diabetes.
+Patients use special devices or an app on their mobile device to report their blood sugar levels; the data is automatically sent to their healthcare team.
 The Diasyst platform synthesizes many individual measurements into a single actionable data point.

 And that’s good because…

 It reduces the number of trips to the doctor.

 And it allows doctors to adjust treatment more precisely.